-To support Council achieve sound governance, implement appropriate planning & regulatory controls and provide community services & facilities to meet the Mission:
+Mission: To support Council achieve sound governance, implement appropriate planning & regulatory controls and provide community services & facilities to meet the community's needs.

-Significant activitie ctivities

-Key Performance Indicator Link to Corporate Plan Customers Engagement Level

-odress as at 30 June:

-A draft Sport and Recreation Infrastructure Plan has been prepared by Ross Planning with community workshops being completed in the following towns Blackbutt, Nanango, Murgon, Proston, Kingaroy and Wondai with varying attendance.
-School visits (Principal chat and 'playshop/workshop' with students) completed.
-Community & Club Surveys dosed on the 30 November with 195 Community responses and 37 Qub responses received.
-Facility audit inspections have also been completed

-A workshop was held on 1 November 2017 on key issues from consultation and facility inspections with SRBC Councillors focussed on strategic direction and policy.
-A draft plan was completed with a Councillor workshop held on 12 April 2018 regarding the findings prior to release for further public consultation

-The Draft Sport and Recreation Infrastructure and Strategic Plan was made available for community feedback on from 30 April until 25 May 2018.
-One-on-one meeting opportunities to talk through the draft plan were held on the 20, 21 and 22 May 2018 in Kingaroy, Nanango, Murgon, Wondai, Blackbutt and Proston.
+Significant activities activities Key Performance Indicator Link to Corporate Plan Customers Engagement Level Progress as at 30 June: A draft Sport and Recreation Infrastructure Plan has been prepared by Ross Planning with community workshops being completed in the following towns Blackbutt.
+Nanango, Murgon, Proston, Kingaroy and Wondai with varying attendance.
+School visits (Principal chal and Playshopworkshop with students) completed.
+Community & Club Surveys dosed on the 30 November with 195 Community responses and 37 Oub responses received.
+Facility audit inspections have also been completed. hops being completed in the following towins Bit elect.
+Community & Club Surveys dosed on the ckbutt, Nanango, Murgon, Proston, K 30 November with 195 Community re ingaroy and sponses and 37 A workshop was held on 1 November 2017 on key issues from consultation and facility inspections with SRBC Councillors focussed on strategic direction and policy.
+A draft plan was completed with a Councillor workshop held on 12 April 2018 regarding the findings prior to release for further public consultation.
+C Councillors focussed on strategic direction ar d policy.
+A draft plan was completed with a Councillor The Draft Sport and Recreation Infrastructure and Strategic Plan was made available for community feedback on from 30 April until 25 May 2018.
+One-on-one meeting opportunities to talk through the draft plan were held on the 20, 21 and 22 May 2018 in Kingaroy, Nanango, Murgon, Wondai, Blackbutt and Proston. k on from 30 April until 25 May 2018.
+One-on-o e meeting opportunities to talk throug the draft plan

-Feedback that has been received is being compled for consideration with the plan to be finalised in the 2018/19 financial year

-Tourist Dams YTD - Occupancy Figures
+and a second and a second a second a second - D. 4.
+5. 11.
+12.000

 Venue Occupants Avg Length of Stay

 Bjelke Petersen Dam 9,760 2.5 days

 Boondooma Dam 14,514 3.4 days

-Deliver regional cemetery and associated services that meet current and future burial and remembrance
+Deliver regional cemetery and asso ciated services that mee beliver regional cametery and associated services that meet current and future burial and remembrance Effective business management Internal and External Stakeholders Inform

-Cemeteries - Year to Date Progress as at 30 June:
+3 Placement of Ashes 3 Placement of Ashes

+27 Burials 37 Burials

+1 Placement of Ashes 4 Placement of Ashes

+2 Burial 2 Burial

+Booie Kumbia Memerambi

+Murgon Nanango

+Z

+4 Placement of Ashes

+5 Burial 1 Burial